defeo/class-cost/technical-annex.md

-The action will seek to maximise impact by disseminating results in written form (books, academic papers, whitepapers, blog posts), and by forming a new generation of young researchers and engineers to the fundamental tools of isogeny-based cryptography.
+The action will seek to maximise impact by disseminating results in written form (books, academic papers, whitepapers, blog posts), and by training a new generation of young researchers and engineers in the fundamental tools of isogeny-based cryptography.